KatherLab/LLMAIx/README.md

 > [!CAUTION]
 > This tool is a prototype which is in active development and is still undergoing major changes.
 Please always check the results!
 >
+> The containers including llama.cpp are outdated.
+Please use the api-only installation and use your own llama.cpp installation or any other OpenAI-compatible API!
+>
 > **Use for research purposes only!**

 ![Information Extraction](static/ie_front_image.png)